 There are 9 key components to a business model canvas that you need to spell out: start with the key partners, activities, resources and propositions that define your business and will enable you to offer a product or service.
 Then, spell out the nature of your relationship with your customer base, along with customer segments and the channels with which you’ll reach them.
 Finally, spell out the cost structure and revenue streams of your business.

 What should you include in a business model canvas or what are the areas of a business model?

-You should include 9 key elements to your business canvas template: key partners, key activities, key resources, key propositions, customer relationships, channels, customer segments, cost structure, revenue streams.
+You should include 9 key elements in your business canvas template: key partners, key activities, key resources, key propositions, customer relationships, channels, customer segments, cost structure and revenue streams.